-Denver Child Support Services believes every child deserves emotional, medical and financial support from both of their parents.
+Denver Human Services (DHS) Child Support Services believes every child deserves emotional, medical and financial support from both of their parents.
 Financial commitment by parents, as well as their involvement in their children's lives, is very important for a child’s well-being.

 We assist children and their parents by:

-Denver Child Support will help you get started with applying for and receiving services such as locating the non-custodial parent, establishing paternity, establishing a child support or medical support order, and ensuring compliance with that order.
+DHS Child Support Services will help you get started with applying for and receiving services such as locating the non-custodial parent, establishing paternity, establishing a child support or medical support order, and ensuring compliance with that order.

 If you are receiving Temporary Assistance for Needy Families (TANF) or Child Care Assistance Program (CCAP) aid, and you are a Denver resident, you will be contacted by Child Support Services to complete an application.